BasedLukas/BasedLukas.github.io/source/about/index.md

 #### Services

-I am normally available for consulting services.
-I can provide assistance with fine tuning and customizing LLMs (AI models) for your unique use case.
+I am normally available for consulting.
+I can provide assistance with fine tuning and customizing LLMs (AI models) for unique use cases.
 I specialize in helping companies integrate these systems reliably and securely.